skanjo/paulrobertlloyd-v4/src/_content/articles/2010-03-29-hack_the_planet_report.md

 Depending on a number of factors (distance travelled, mode of transport, and ‘greenness’ of the event—which in turn would be largely based on who is attending the conference from how far away and by what methods) would result in a user aquiring a certain number of points.
 So for example if you were to travel from Eastbourne by train to reach the dConstruct conference in Brighton (40 miles) you would get 100 points, yet if you flew to Austin (6000 miles) then you may only earn 2 points.

-{% render 'screenshots' with screenshots.team-a
+{% include 'screenshots' with screenshots.team-a
   caption: 'Event and profile pages.'
   image_preset: 'supporting'
 %}